 Annually, the QI team submits required data to MDHHS.
-This data includes estimated workforce changes for the fiscal year, a summary of service requests, and waiting list information.
+This data includes estimated workforce changes for the fiscal year, a summary of service requests, and waiting list information as well as community data.
 Every other year, the annual submission includes a needs assessment and planned action.
-The FY2021 annual submission which is submitted in FY22 created new planned actions which were made in response to the needs assessment conducted.
+The FY22 annual submission which was submitted in FY23 was based off the planned actions which were made in response to the needs assessment conducted in 2022.
 In FY23, QI will be working with other staff to create an internal Needs Assessment Report to assist the agency in identifying strengths and challenges.